First make sure that you are trying to log onto the Macci platform and not the Student portal.

 If you have changed your email address but not updated this with the ICB, then you will not be able to reset your username or password and will not receive any communication.
 You will then need to contact the ICB directly and or update you email address on the student portal.

 Important to note: Please make sure you use the latest version of Chrome.
-If Chrome does not work, please test Edge to see if the problem persists.
 Take note that the support for older versions of Internet Explorer has ended.
 This means that Microsoft no longer provides security updates or technical support for old versions of Internet Explorer (Internet Explorer (IE) 10 and older), which can directly impact the performance of your browsers.
 Regular security updates help protect devices so upgrading and staying current is important.
-Please follow this link for more information.
-(Please see below the different types of browsers and which are compatible).